University of Findlay is patrolled 24 hours a day by Campus Police and Campus Security personel.

 agencies to officially arrest such individuals as needed.

-Security at The University of Findlay is available 24 hours a day, seven
+Campus Police and Campus Security at University of Findlay is available 24 hours a day, seven

 emergency.
 In campus living units, Resident Assistants are trained to handle emergencies and know what